 Bach Society Music Director + Conductor

-Under Dr. Sparger’s leadership, the Bach Society introduced a Young Artists scholarship program for singers under the age of thirty; the awards have provided financial support and solo opportunities for 52 aspiring soloists to date.
-He also established a professional core of paid Principal Singers, bringing employment opportunities for trained choral singers.
-Upon his recommendation, the Board of Directors designated a position for Composer-in-Residence in 2004 to promote the creation of new works to be premiered by the Bach Society Chorus.
+A. Dennis Sparger celebrates his 32nd year as Music Director and Conductor of the Bach Society Chorus and Orchestra.
+Under his leadership the Bach Society introduced a Young Artists scholarship program for singers under the age of thirty, established a professional core of paid Principal Singers, and designated a position for Composer-in-Residence to promote the creation of new works.

 Dr. Sparger was recently honored with the Avis Blewett Award by the St. Louis chapter of the American Guild of Organists.
 In 2013, he was presented with the Lifetime Achievement in the Arts award by the University of Missouri-St. Louis.
 And, in 2005, he was selected as one of the 50 Outstanding Graduate Alumni of the Graduate School of Eastern Illinois University.
 He has also received professional recognition from the Illinois chapter of ACDA and St. Louis Cathedral Concerts.

 He was awarded a Doctor of Musical Arts degree from the University of Illinois, where he studied with Harold Decker.
 He earned bachelor’s and master’s degrees from Eastern Illinois University, where he studied with John Maharg.
 He founded and was conductor of the Masterworks Chorale in Belleville, Illinois, 1974-2007, and the Masterworks Children’s Chorus, 1985-1990.
 From 1999 to 2010 he was associate producer and writer of JOY!, a weekly program of sacred choral music heard on CLASSIC 99.